An introduction to the indoor Jacobean theatre

 It was based on drawings that were found in Worcester College Oxford in the 1960s.
 At the time, it was believed these drawings were penned by Inigo Jones, the great seventeenth-century architect, and the magisterial designer of court masques.
 It was also believed that these drawings were dated to 1616 and so represented the kind of theatre space that Shakespeare himself would have recognised and worked in towards the latter part of his career.

-Since 1997, the ‘IJ’ shell has served as workshop, teaching and rehearsal spaces for Globe Education and now that the Sackler Studios serve this purpose the organisation has been able to turn its energy toward completing the indoor theatre.
+Since 1997, the ‘IJ’ shell has served as workshop, teaching and rehearsal spaces for Globe Education and now that the Education and Rehearsal Studios serve this purpose the organisation has been able to turn its energy toward completing the indoor theatre.

 However, in 2005 at an architecture symposium held at the Globe, everything changed.
 The Inigo Jones theory was discredited; instead, new research revealed that the less historically glamorous John Webb, Jones’s protege, authored the drawings.
 To add to this, it was also suggested that the drawings could have been penned later in the seventeenth century, long after Shakespeare’s death.